-- ✓ Ability/levelled groups. - ✓ Encourage students to use the "Something Easier" or "Something Harder" options when completing curriculum activities.
+- Ability/levelled groups - Encourage students to use the "Something Easier" or "Something Harder" options when completing curriculum activities.

-忌 EXTENSION OF LEARNING
+EXTENSION OF LEARNING

-- ✓ Art: Draw a symmetrical picture using only 2D shapes. - ✓ Curriculum activities: Angles, nets, and other geometry topics. - ✓ Grade 4: Shape, Space and Position.
+- ✓ Art: Draw a picture that is symmetrical using only 2D shapes.
+Colour the design. - Curriculum activities: Angles, nets, and other geometric properties. - Grade 4: Shape, Space and Position powered by